-Portugal was represented at this meeting by João Nuno Ferreira, general coordinator of FCCN, the digital services unit of the Foundation for Science and Technology (FCT), Susana Caetano, manager of the FCT Advanced Computing service, developed by FCCN, and two representatives of the National Center for Advanced Computing: António Sousa and Rui Oliveira.
+Portugal was represented at this meeting by João Nuno Ferreira, general coordinator of FCCN, digital services unit of the Foundation for Science and Technology (FCT), by Susana Caetano, manager of the FCT Advanced Computing service, developed by FCCN, and by two representatives of the National Center for Advanced Computing: António Sousa and Rui Oliveira.

-Webinar on AI Factories on May 20th
+AI Factories Webinar on May 20th

-inovIA vouchers launched on June 6th
+InovIA vouchers launched on June 6th

 These vouchers are also an incentive for companies to access the new AI Factory, mentioned above, in the future.